Rain cancelled your run? Rainy day stay-at-home workouts

 - Equipment Free Workout by Women’s Fitness Magazine

-And when the sun starts shining again, maybe you’ll run or maybe you’ll opt for something new.
+When the sun starts shining again, maybe you’ll run or maybe you’ll opt for something new.
 Shadow boxing at the beach anyone?